neeral/addition-framework/README.markdown

 ### Addition-Framework Scheduler

 Creates a list of _n_ random integers.
 It carves out the list of random integers into chunks of size _chunkSize_.
 Upon receiving resource offers, the scheduler launches a task and assigns it a chunk.
 When the task finishes the scheduler keeps track of a running total.
-When all the tasks complete, it prints out the total sum of all the numbers and compares it to the result if done serially, like `list.sum`
+When all the tasks complete, it prints out the total sum of all the numbers and compares it to the result if done serially, with `list.sum`

 #### Default values